salmin89/vitepress-knowledge/CONTRIBUTING.md

 - The chat window styles don't effect the documentation's styles.
 - The JS for the button and overlay is tiny, and loads instantly
-- The chat can be accessed from both the vitepress site (as modal) and the website (as a full size website), both sharing conversation history.
+- The chat can be accessed from both the VitePress site (as modal) and the website (as a full size website), both sharing conversation history.
 - Easier to build

 Downsides to this approach are: